100% Satisfaction Guaranteed

 It is possible, during one of those searches, that a mugshot will suddenly appear, regardless of whether or not that person has a criminal record.
 Today, entire websites are actually dedicated to finding these mugshots and arrest details, again without consideration of the outcome of this.
-So is this legal?

-However, what is illegal is that many of these companies give people the opportunity to pay them in order to have the booking photos removed.
-Many people believe that this is a form of extortion and blackmail, and it has in turn given rise to a legislator and court interest.
+However, what is illegal is that many of these companies give people the opportunity to pay them in order to have that mugshot publication removed.
+Many people believe that this is a form of extortion and blackmail, and it has, in turn, given rise to legislative and court interests.

 When the police take a mugshot, this is kept for their own records.
 In some situations, the local police department may then place this on their website as well, albeit only for a few days.

 All of these commercial companies claim that they are there to protect the public by empowering people to know who they are in contact with, or who lives on their block.
 But in reality, these companies are simply out to make money because they hope that the people who are listed on their website will pay them to have their images removed.

 Busted Newspaper has been publishing records online for years.
 Learn how to remove your information today!

 Some websites aim to prove that they are ethical by removing any information for free if the person can show that they were not charged following the arrest, or were exonerated.
 However, they often do not provide details on exactly how they do this.

 In a number of states, for instance in Utah, new laws have made it easier to have mugshots removed, and have made it illegal to post pictures as well.
 Oregon, meanwhile, makes it illegal for websites to charge people to have the information removed if the incident did not result in a conviction, was expunged, or was reduced to a violation.

 A class-action lawsuit in Connecticut has been started by people who have had their conviction expunged, or who were not convicted at all.
 They claim that holding this type of information on record is classed as defamation of character, which means that an individual’s reputation is damaged as a result of false information.

 Another lawsuit focuses on the right to publicity, which is an individual right.
 Essentially, individuals are allowed to have full control over how their image is used commercially, preventing others from earning money from it.
 Lastly, some people are claiming that these websites are engaged in extortion and blackmail because they require payment in order to have negative information removed.

-This is why the best solution at present is to make use of companies that are dedicated to removing this type of information not just from the commercial websites but also from the search results.
+This is why the best solution for dealing with a mugshot publication is to make use of companies that are dedicated to removing this type of information not just from commercial websites but also from the search results.
 While this does cost money, it is a lot more affordable than starting a lawsuit, particularly if the information is listed on multiple websites, or that having them individually removed by the various sites.